America's gas-fueled vehicles imperil Biden's climate goals - WTMJ

 Gina McCarthy, Biden’s top climate adviser, appeared to signal Thursday that deeper cuts in emissions would have to come from sectors other than the auto industry to reach the goals.
 She defended the administration’s decision not to set a specific deadline for ending sales of new gas-powered cars or for achieving net-zero emissions from the transportation sector.

-“We have a whole lot of ways,” McCarthy said, to cut U.S. greenhouse gas emissions in half without a transportation goal.
+“We have a whole lot of ways” to cut U.S. greenhouse gas emissions in half without a transportation goal, McCarthy said.

-For the transportation sector, the government says it will improve vehicle efficiency, invest in low-carbon renewable fuels and achieve transit, rail and bicycling improvements.
-The administration also wants to convert the 650,000-vehicle federal vehicle fleet to battery power.

-To increase sales of electric vehicles, the administration plans to spend $15 billion to build a half-million charging stations by 2030, as well as offering unspecified tax credits and rebates to cut the cost.

 Swapping the entire fleet of gas burners for electric vehicles could take even longer than 20 years.
 Todd Campau, associate director of automotive for IHS Markit, estimates that the number of mostly gas-powered vehicles on U.S. roads, will keep growing — to 284 million by 2025.